Mark Steven Johnson

 Mark Steven Johnson (born October 30, 1964) is an American filmmaker.

 Life and career

 Johnson began his career writing the Warner Bros. films Grumpy Old Men and its sequel Grumpier Old Men.
-Johnson wrote and directed two comic book based films Daredevil and Ghost Rider as well as the film Simon Birch.
-Johnson also wrote the story for the film Christopher Robin and directed the Netflix film Love, Guaranteed.
-Most recently Johnson wrote and directed Love in the Villa also for Netflix.
+Johnson wrote and directed two comic book based films, Daredevil and Ghost Rider, as well as the film Simon Birch.
+Johnson also wrote the story for the film Christopher Robin and directed the Netflix films Love, Guaranteed and Love in the Villa.
+Most recently, Johnson wrote and directed Champagne Problems, also for Netflix.